-Here is a great video of Teramoto Shouji Sensei explaining and demonstrating the practice regime at the Osaka police department, including a brief translation of his comments!
+Here is a great video of Shoji Teramoto Sensei explaining and demonstrating the practice regime at the Osaka police department, including a brief translation of his comments!

 Here is a quick interpretation of what Teramoto Sensei explains at the beginning of the video: